EagleClarinet22/USBKeyPresenceWatcher/README.md

 # ⚙ How It Works Internally

-This section provides a technical overview of the system for maintainers and advanced users.

 ### 1. **Task Scheduler Startup**

-The installer registers a scheduled task configured to run:
+The installer registers a task that runs at:

-- At user logon
+- User logon
-- On session unlock
+- Session unlock

-The task launches:
+The task executes:

 ```
 wscript.exe Launch-USBKeyPresenceWatcher.vbs